klzgrad/naiveproxy/README.md

 ### Why not use Go, Node, etc. for TLS?

 Their TLS stacks have distinct features that can be [easily detected](https://arxiv.org/abs/1607.01639).
 TLS parameters are generally very informative and distinguishable.
+Most client-originated traffic comes from browsers, putting the custom network stacks in the minority.

 Previously, Tor tried to mimic Firefox's TLS signature and still got [identified and blocked by firewalls](https://groups.google.com/d/msg/traffic-obf/BpFSCVgi5rs/nCqNwoeRKQAJ), because that signature was of an outdated version of Firefox and the firewall determined the rate of collateral damage would be acceptable.
 If we use the signature of the most commonly used browser the collateral damage of blocking it would be unacceptable.